Johnaldy/feedback/User Guide.md

 ### Analyzing Feedback Data
 1. Go to the [Partner Engagement Feedback Project](https://github.com/johnaldy/partner_feedback/projects)
 2. Use the different views to analyze the data:
-   - "CSAT by Partner" - View feedback scores grouped by partner
+   - "Average by Partner" - View feedback scores grouped by partner
    - "All Feedback" - View all feedback submissions in a table format

 ### Filtering and Searching
 You can filter feedback data by:
 - Partner (using the Partner field)
 - Engagement Type (using the Engagement Type field)
-- CSAT Score category (using labels: csat-excellent, csat-good, csat-average, csat-needs-attention)
+- Average Score category (using labels: Average-excellent, Average-good, Average-average, Average-needs-attention)
 - Date range (using the Date Completed field)

 ### Exporting Data